deanwampler/programming-scala-book-code-examples/README.markdown

 - `build.sbt` - The SBT build script (described below).
 - `*.scala` - Source files that are compiled with `scala`.
 In fact, this is the community-standard extension for all Scala files, code to be compiled or scripts.
 But to keep the build process simple, I use different conventions for files that aren't compiled, discussed next.
 - `*.sc` - Script files that are executed directory, e.g., `scala foo-script.sc`.
 This file extension is not a standard, but it is used by the newer IDE *worksheet* feature I discuss in the the book.
 So, I stole the convention; SBT will ignore these scripts when compiling.
 These script don't have tests to verify them (TODO).
-- `*.scalaX` and `*.scX` - Scala code files and scripts with deliberate errors, so they don't compile and run.
-They contain comments explaining what's wrong with them.
+- `*.javaX`, `*.scalaX` and `*.scX` - Java and Scala source files and scripts with deliberate errors, so they don't compile and run, or building them would require significant changes to the build that were deemed unnecessary.
+Most contain comments explaining what's wrong with them or in some cases, the corresponding section of the book provides the details.

 ## Required and Optional Tools